anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_3.md

 ## Labeling variables - Your turn

 Quickly label 5 variables of your choice in the API dataset.
-Check the online [dictionary] (http://www.cde.ca.gov/ta/ac/ap/reclayout13g.asp) if necessary.
+Check the online [dictionary](http://www.cde.ca.gov/ta/ac/ap/reclayout13g.asp) if necessary.

+When you are done with API dataset, go to the Labor Market Field Experiment and label the variables sex, race, call and city, some of which are already labelled, with your own words.

 ## Recoding variables - Continuous Variables

 A great part of the task of a data analyst is to prepare variables for the analysis.
 You already know how to exam them.
 It is time you transform them by recoding.
-We will start by recoding a continuous variable into a ordinal variable. not_hsg represents the percentage of parents who didn't graduate at high school by school in the dataset.
+We will start by recoding a continuous variable into a ordinal variable. "not_hsg" represents the percentage of parents who didn't graduate at high school by school in the dataset.
 Let's take a look at it.

 ```
 summarize not_hsg, detail